dickreuter/Poker/readme.rst

 The bot can learn to read new tables, either by using templates or by training a neural network that uses data augmentation based on the given templates.

-`Click this link to see a Video description how to add a new table <https://rb.gy/jut3ws>`_
+`Click this link to see a Video description how to add a new table <https://rb.gy/jut3ws>`_ or watch the video on www.deepermind-pokerbot.com

 The setup to add new tables looks like this: